 -David Hatcher Childress, Lost Cities & Ancient Mysteries of South America, 1986 Adventures Unlimited Press, page 3).

 Few people can say they have traveled the world and even fewer can claim to have done so like David Hatcher Childress.
 He has seen so many strange and mysterious places, you could say he’s seen it all!

-A familiar persona on the History channel, Dave is a regular commentator on the popular TV series Ancient Aliens.
+A familiar persona on the History channel, Dave is a regular commentator on the popular TV show Ancient Aliens.
 I was first introduced to Childress through his Lost Cities book series.
 These self-published volumes are a fun adventure guide spanning many a season and much of the globe.